12 Best Things To Do in Kuala Lumpur and Complete Guide

 Central Market

 Head to Petaling Street to nab yourself a bargain at one of the many market stalls.
-Here, you’ll find knock-off designer sunglasses, belts, bags, perfume, shoes, clothes, anything you can think of!
+You’ll find knock-off designer sunglasses, belts, bags, perfume, shoes, clothes, you name it!

-Visiting Chinatown was one of my favourite things to do in Kuala Lumpur
+Exploring Chinatown was without a doubt one of our favourite things to do in Kuala Lumpur.

-Bukit Bintang; one of the best places to visit in Kuala Lumpur at night
+Discover Bukit Bintang; one of the best things to do in Kuala Lumpur at night

 Bukit Bintang is the shopping and entertainment district of Kuala Lumpur.
 From huge shopping malls to the city’s best street food this area is one of the best places to visit in Kuala Lumpur.